 |Milton Hershey founded the Hershey Industrial School|

 It makes a lot of difference whether a culture needs agrarian workers or not, to understand why "the best interests of the child" should only recently have been established as a legal basis for oversight of contested adoptions.
 Or why inheritance by adoptive children has only been such a recent phenomenon, endorsed by law.
 What happened to cause the abandonment of all the orphanages we used to have?
-Why have we chosen to split the issue between adoption and foster care, and treat the two so differently?
+Why have we chosen to split the issue between adoption and foster care, and treat the two so different?
 Where do the Girard College and the Hershey School fit into this transition?
 Why do the Russians feel they are injuring America by forbidding American adoption of Russian orphans?